– Commenced Dosing of Patients in Phase 1 Clinical Trial with INM-755 –

 VANCOUVER, Feb.
-12, 2019 /CNW/ – InMed Pharmaceuticals Inc. (“InMed” or the “Company”) (TSX:IN; OTCQX:IMLFF), a fully integrated, cannabinoid-based biopharmaceutical company that leverages its proprietary platform technologies to develop novel therapeutics for the treatment of diseases with high unmet medical needs, today reported financial results for the three and six months ended December 31, 2018, which is the Company’s second quarter of fiscal year 2019 (“2Q19”).
+14, 2020 /CNW/ – InMed Pharmaceuticals Inc. (“InMed” or the “Company”) (TSX:IN; OTCQX:IMLFF), a clinical stage biopharmaceutical company developing medications targeting diseases with high unmet medical need and leading the way in the clinical development of cannabinol (CBN), today reported financial results for the second quarter of fiscal year 2020 (2Q20) which ended December 31, 2019.

 Conference Call & Webcast: